A lot of the time, we’re held back by the things we tell ourselves and it takes a lot to get out of the habit of that.

 Ask yourself: Why are you saying these things?
 Where has this come from?

 Because it’s likely come from stuff you were told as a child or something you’ve learned to accept as truth.
 But the great thing about your brain is that you can change your thinking patterns.
 You don’t have to be stuck in the negative thinking patterns you’ve known for years.
 You have the ability to change it.

 And the way you do that is through catching yourself making those negative remarks and swapping them for more positive ones

 This sounds really simple but actually, it takes a lot of practice.
 Imagine you’ve been driving the same route for years and now you have to take one you’re unfamiliar with.
 It’s kind of like that – your brain isn’t familiar with this new way of thinking and it’s only with repetition that it’ll become more adept at naturally thinking that way.

 So affirmations are a great way to start – a great way to get your mind focusing on the positive things you want to tell yourself.
-There are a few rules with affirmations, you can’t just pluck them out of thin air and that’s why I develop personalised affirmations with most of my clients, whether I’m doing a programme with them or whether I’m doing a one-hour Confidence Booster session.

 But reinforcing those positive beliefs is essential to turn that inner critic down and bring out that cheerleader that you know is inside you.